liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-live.md

 -  But I would say to my fellows, once for all, As long as possible `live` free and uncommitted —— walden

 - ” I think I shall not buy greedily, but go round and round it as long as I `live`, and be buried in it first, that it may please me the more at last —— walden

+- " The bearded Indian frowned over intricate calculations on the back of an envelope — a horoscope, the cost of living?
+When Wilson looked down into the street again the officers had fought their way free, and the schoolboys had swarmed again round a single able-seaman; they led him triumphantly away towards the brothel near the police station, as though to the nursery —— the heart of the matter